 There is another editor that can be used to create events, packaged with Everything's FF6Tools.
 This editor is only compatible with macOS, so you will only be able to use it if you have a Mac computer or install a virtual machine.
 For the moment, this guide will focus on editing events manually.
 More information about FF6Tools may be added at a later date.
-That being said, you will learn some concepts that should be useful regardless of whether the events are created manually or through FF6Tools.
+That being said, this tutorial will teach you some concepts that should be useful regardless of whether the events are created manually or through FF6Tools.